Stay updated!

 Want to see them with your own eyes?
 Our tailor-made tour takes you to this and more!
 Book your Egypt tour package!

-The Unfinished Obelisk is also close to Abu Simbel and can be visited as part of the Abu Simbel tour.
+The Unfinished Obelisk is also close and can be visited as part of an Abu Simbel temple tour.
 Visiting the ancient quarry near Aswan, you can see how the Egyptians created their famous obelisks that now grace the famous squares in Paris, Rome, New York and Istanbul.

 A cruise on the Nile by luxury ship is very comfortable and is the best means of transport when exploring southern Egypt.
 A cruise from Luxor to Abu Simbel will allow you to visit most of the historic buildings and tourist attractions that are located a short distance from the river.

-The Abu Simbel tour cost already covers the cost of the Abu Simbel ticket, so there's no need to worry about this.
-For the convenience of our guests, we purchase the Abu Simbel ticket in advance.
-This avoids queues and wasting time unnecessarily during the Abu Simbel tour.
-The Abu Simbel ticket costs 400 EGP (Egyptian Pounds) per person and 200 EGP for children under 12.
-This allows you to visit Abu Simbel temples as part of our Abu Simbel tour.
+The cost of our Abu Simbel tour already covers the cost of entrance tickets, so there's no need to worry.
+For the convenience of our guests, we purchase tickets to Abu Simbel well in advance.
+This avoids queues and wasting time unnecessarily.

-When visiting the spectacular temples of Abu Simbel on the Abu Simbel tour, you are allowed to take photos of the exterior of the temples, but not the inside, unless you purchase a camera photography ticket for 300 EGP.
+When visiting the spectacular temples of Abu Simbel, you are allowed to take photos of the exterior of the temples, but not the inside, unless you purchase a camera photography ticket for 300 EGP.
 You will have to pay an additional 20 EGP to use a tripod while taking pictures.

 A Sound and Light Show is also organized in Abu Simbel in the evening.
-Abu Simbel Sound and Light Show ticket costs EGP 500.
+Ticket costs EGP 500.

 The Abu Simbel hours of work are from 6.00 a.m. to 5.00 pm.

 The trip to Abu Simbel from Aswan takes approximately 3 hours.
 We leave Aswan at 04.30 in the morning, and we travel to Abu Simbel in a convoy.
 This will ensure that we are on-site before 08.00 in the morning.
 The journey to Abu Simbel takes place in a comfortable coach.
-The Abu Simbel cruise ship staff will prepare a breakfast box for the participants of our Abu Simbel tour, which can be eaten during this trip.
+The Abu Simbel cruise ship staff will prepare a breakfast box for tour participants, which can be eaten during this trip.

-Our Abu Simbel tour is led by an experienced guide - an Egyptologist, who is knowledgeable about the history and significance of this ancient site.
-The guide speaks perfect English and is cheerful and smiley, which makes him a great companion during the Abu Simbel tour.
-He is a great storyteller too and brings to life stories of the pharaohs and gods, and even teaches our guests how to read hieroglyphics found on the walls of the temples on our Abu Simbel tour.
+Our Abu Simbel temple tours are led by an experienced guide - an Egyptologist, who is knowledgeable about the history and significance of this ancient site.
+The guide speaks perfect English and is cheerful, which makes him a great companion during your visit.
+He is a great storyteller too and brings to life stories of the pharaohs and gods, and even teaches our guests how to read hieroglyphics found on the walls of the temples.

 Our guides are distinguished by their knowledge, expertise, and enthusiasm for their work.
 Guides of this class make our trip to Abu Simbel an exclusive experience.

-During your Abu Simbel temple tour, if something catches your attention and you want to know more about it or if you have a question on your mind but can't find the answer?
-Don't worry.
-Your curiosity will be satisfied and all questions answered in detail.
-We encourage you to ask your guide questions and engage with your guide, to make the most of your visit to Abu Simbel.
-Such an interactive Abu Simbel tour is an amazing, uplifting and educational experience.
-You will surely remember our Abu Simbel tour for many years.
+During your visit to Abu Simbel, if something catches your attention and you want to know more about it or if you have a question on your mind don't hesitate to speak up!!
+Your curiosity will be satisfied and all your questions answered in detail.
+We encourage you to ask your guide questions and engage with them, to make the most of your visit to Abu Simbel.
+Such an interactive experience is an amazing, uplifting, and educational opportunity experience one you will surely remember for many years.

-The temples in Abu Simbel are a great place for a photo session on our Egypt tours including Abu Simbel.
-You can take pictures with both a professional camera and a mobile phone outside the temples in Abu Simbel during the Abu Simbel tour.
+Any tour of Egypt including temples in Abu Simbel would be an amazing photographic experience.
+You can take pictures with both a professional camera and a mobile phone outside the temples in Abu Simbel.

-To photograph the interior of the temples on the Abu Simbel tour with a DSLR camera, you will need to purchase a special ticket, which is not included in the Abu Simbel ticket price, costing 300 EGP and can be purchased at the entrance gate - It's worth doing to get some good shots of the ancient Egypt wall carvings.
-If you have a tripod with you during the Abu Simbel tour to take steady photos and shoot shots free of movement, you must also purchase a special ticket for the tripod in the amount of 20 EGP per site, per day.
+To photograph the interior of the temples on an Abu Simbel tour with a DSLR camera, you will need to purchase a special ticket, which is not included in the usual ticket price.
+Costing 300 EGP, which can be purchased at the entrance gate, it's worth doing to get some good shots of the ancient Egyptian wall carvings.
+If you have a tripod with you to take steady photos free of movement, you must also purchase a special ticket for the tripod in the amount of 20 EGP per site, per day.

-Photos taken with a mobile phone without using a flash inside the temples of Abu Simbel during the Abu Simbel tour are allowed and do not require the purchase of an additional photo ticket.
+Photos taken with a mobile phone without using a flash while inside the temples of Abu Simbel during an organized tour are allowed and do not require the purchase of an additional photo ticket.

-When joining our Abu Simbel tour and visiting the Abu Simbel temples, one of the things you should think about is what you will wear.
-As the Abu Simbel temple tour is a half-day trip - it takes at least 9 hours in total, including the journey, you will need comfortable clothes, protect your body from the sun, and allow you to move easily during the Abu Simbel tour.
+When visiting the Abu Simbel temples, one of the things you should think about is what you will wear.
+As the Abu Simbel temple tour is a half-day trip, it takes at least 9 hours in total.
+Including the journey, you will need comfortable clothes to protect your body from the sun, and allow you to move easily while touring Abu Simbel.

-During the Abu Simbel temple tour, breathable clothes in light colors that are made of natural materials are the best option.
+During the tour, breathable clothes in light colors that are made of natural materials are the best option.
 Cotton, linen and viscose will be your greatest allies.
 Clothing should be loose and cover as much of the body as possible.

 With a safari-brimmed hat, or at least a light-colored peaked cap, you have sufficient protection on your trip to Abu Simbel.
 The sun is harsh and will burn your skin quickly, especially if you are blond and fair-skinned.